ctf0/auto-pair-magic-keyboard/README.md

         - In the Settings tab, make sure:
             - "Allow task to be run on demand" is enable
             - "Stop the task if it runs longer than..." → unchecked (or extended)

+### PS:

+for security reasons, the keyboard needs to be paired to windows using a code on first time, so unfortently you will have to do it manually using the "Bluetooth > add device", and afterwards the automation will work as expected as long as you are still in the same session "no restart/shutdown".